Skip to main content

 HIGH PREVALENCE

-Wheat is a staple in Russian cuisine, present in breads, pirozhki (stuffed buns), blini (crepes), and many other foods.
+Wheat is everywhere in Russian food: breads, pirozhki (stuffed buns), blini (crepes) and plenty more.

 COMMONLY FOUND IN: